azdabat/ADX-Tested-Composite-Threat-Hunting-Rules/README.md

 - API call telemetry → artifact registry/file telemetry
 - SMB/Service lateral movement → WMI/DCOM lateral movement
 - DNS protocol telemetry → HTTP protocol telemetry
+### Rule 1 — Split only when the **Minimum Truth Anchor** changes

+Split a composite when the *non-negotiable baseline event* changes in mechanism.

+The **Minimum Truth Anchor** is the single unavoidable attacker action the rule is built on.

+✅ Reinforcement signals may cross telemetry surfaces (process, registry, file, network)
+**as long as they remain optional and do not replace the baseline truth.**

+---

+#### Split when the anchor mechanism changes:

+- `services.exe` execution truth → `svchost(schedule)` execution truth
+- SMB lateral movement truth → WMI/DCOM lateral movement truth
+- Endpoint execution truth → Identity sign-in truth
+- Named pipe C2 truth → HTTP beaconing truth

+These are different ecosystems and require separate rules.

+---

+#### Do NOT split when reinforcement crosses tables:

+Example:

+- Baseline truth = `svchost(schedule)` spawning suspicious child
+- Reinforcement = TaskCache registry artifacts
+- Reinforcement = Task XML drops
+- Reinforcement = Org prevalence rarity

+The truth anchor remains execution — registry is supporting evidence, not the trigger.

+---

+**Truth defines the rule.
+Reinforcement strengthens it.**

 ---